 The Choice Atlanta Microgrant Program launched in the summer of 2012.
-Its mission is to build upon community efforts that improve the physical, social, and economic outcomes of the University Choice Neighborhood (UCN) area and those living in its boundaries.
-Consistent with the aims of the Neighborhood Transformation Plan (NTP) and the Choice Neighborhood Implementation Grant (CNIG), each microgrant can be used to support organizational capacity building/leadership development, public safety, health, history/heritage, education, arts and place-making, and urban farming.
-Businesses, non-profit organizations and civic groups are eligible to apply.
+Its mission is to build upon community efforts that improve the physical, social, and economic outcomes of the University Choice Neighborhood (UCN) area and those living within its boundaries.
+Consistent with the aims of the Neighborhood Transformation Plan (NTP) and the Choice Neighborhood Implementation Grant (CNIG), each microgrant can be used to support organizational capacity building, crisis management, urban farming/community gardens, healthy living, early childhood development, financial empowerment/higher education, arts, and small business development.
+Businesses, non-profit organizations, and civic groups are eligible to apply.

 Congratulations to our 2021 Microgrant awardees listed below.

 |UCN IMPACTED NEIGHBORHOOD